marianafpereira/DevOps-23-24-JPE-1231845/README.md

 `CA1/basic/src/main/java/com/greglturnquist/payroll/DatabaseLoader.java`

-## 2. Examination of an Alternative Version Control Solution: Mercurial SCM
+## 2. Part 3 - Examination of an Alternative Version Control Solution: Mercurial SCM

 Mercurial is a free, distributed version control system used by software development teams to manage and track changes across projects.
 Despite a decline in popularity since its 2005 release, it's still used by major organizations like Facebook and Mozilla.